Wye (rail): United States

 Many North American passenger terminals in large cities had wye tracks to allow the turning and backing of directional passenger trains onto a main line.
 Freight traffic could bypass the terminal through the wye.
 Notable examples include the Los Angeles Union Station, which has a double wye, the Saint Paul Union Depot, and the Memphis Union Station.

-A typical use for a stub-end passenger station would be as follows: A wye was incorporated at the "throat" where the rows of tracks converged from the station.
-It facilitated the turning of trains.
-Each arriving train passed the wye and came to a stop.
-Once the switches on the wye are aligned, the train reversed, with the brakeman at the rear of the last car regulating the speed with the brake lever upon approach to the platform and then coming to a complete stop at the end of the track, shutting the air brakes completely.
-Passengers were then allowed to safely disembark.
+A typical use for a stub-end passenger station would be as follows: A wye was incorporated at the "throat" where the rows of tracks converged from the station to facilitate the turning of trains.
+An arriving train came to a stop on the main line after passing the wye.
+Once the switches on the wye are aligned, the train reversed, with the brakeman at the rear of the last car regulating the speed with the brake lever upon approach to the platform.
+After coming to a complete stop at the end of the track, passengers were allowed to disembark safely.

-Meanwhile, the locomotives were uncoupled from the train and sent to the engine terminal to be serviced for their next assignment.
-Then, the head-end cars were uncoupled from the rest of the train and pulled by a station switcher to a parcel facility where express packages were unloaded.
+Meanwhile, the locomotives could be uncoupled from the train and sent to the engine terminal to be serviced for their next assignment.
+Then, the head-end cars could be uncoupled from the rest of the train and spotted by a station switcher at the parcel facility where mail and express packages were handled.
 The departing train was reassembled, freshly cleaned and serviced for the next journey.
-A steam pipe from the station's steam generator was attached to the train's steam line from the rear to supply heat until the locomotives were coupled up front to supply steam.
+A steam pipe from the station's steam generator could have been attached to the train's steam line from the rear to supply heat until the locomotives were coupled up front to supply steam.

 The train was announced for boarding with a list of destinations.
-With switches aligned, the train slowly departed to the main line, rounding the opposite leg from the one it reversed on upon arrival.
-The train returned to the place from which it arrived.
+With switches aligned, the train slowly departed to the main line, continuing on its journey or returning toward the direction from which it arrived by rounding the opposite leg from the one it reversed on upon arrival.